Series: Partnerships & Collaborations

 Reservations are recommended for most programs; you may use the links below.
 You may also RSVP by emailing firstname.lastname@example.org or calling 213.625.0414 at least 48 hours in advance.
 Please indicate the name, date, and time of the program, as well as your name and the number of people in your party.
 (RSVPs are not accepted for Family Festivals).
 For all ticketed events (classes, workshops, food tours, etc.), pre-payment is required to hold your space.
 Cancellations must be made 48 hours in advance or no refund will be issued.

 A Different Kind of Courage: The Disciplinary Barrack Boys of World War II

 During WWII, 21 Nisei soldiers at Fort McClellan, Alabama, were charged with insubordination and dishonorably discharged from the U.S. Army.
 Some had been ordered, by officers with machine guns, into an airport hangar during President Roosevelt’s visit to their base at Fort Riley, Kansas.

 These “disciplinary barrack boys,” who chose to speak out against the discrimination they faced, were imprisoned at Fort Leavenworth, Kansas, for some two years.
 Not until after a Pentagon hearing 39 years later did the Army Board finally deem their confinement “an injustice.”

 The little-known story of the disciplinary barrack boys (DB Boys) will be told by Linda Tamura, Sansei author of Nisei Soldiers Break Their Silence: Coming Home to Hood River.
 She will be joined by Paul Minerich, the attorney who worked on their case at the Pentagon, and Gary Itano, son of a DB Boy.

 Free with museum admission.
 RSVPs are recommended using the link below.

-Presented with the Go For Broke National Education Center.
+Presented in partnership with Go For Broke National Education Center.

-Visit disorientedcomedy.com for more details and to purchase tickets.
+Visit teafestivalla.com for information and to purchase tickets.